 The toilet is one of the standard U.S. makes using seawater for flushing.
 The normal maintenance is of the pump.
 Head manufacturers all produce pump rebuild kits and you should have one aboard at all times.
 Probably the dirtiest job afloat is cleaning a plugged head outlet line.
-The toilet outlet-becomes plugged because too much waste was allowed to accumulate and it cannot be forced around one of the sharp bends which is of necessity in the outlet line.
+The toilet may become plugged for a variety of reasons.
+Most commonly, a toy, tampon, or too much toilet paper is forced into the outlet line; it plugs or jams around one of the sharp bends that is part of the outlet line.
 There is little to do other than break the line at one of the joints and use a plumbers snake to clear the blockage.
-This type of blockage is best prevented by making the one who caused it clean the line.
+This type of blockage is best prevented by a good Captain's briefing to all new guests prior to departure from the dock.
+A prominent death threat signed by the Captain and taped on the lid of head will remind your guests of the unique nature of the "Marine Head" which is not a common household toilet.